marsielkodump/testrepo/README.md

 # testrepo

-Ta cierna stena, ma zasa byt biela
+no a takto to ma byyt